-The fees charged by PwC for additional audit-related services in the year under review amounted to CHF 802 thousand (prior year: CHF 718 thousand), and the fees for other services were CHF 34 thousand (prior year: CHF 229 thousand).
+The fees charged by PwC for additional audit-related services in the year under review amounted to CHF 701 thousand (prior year: CHF 802 thousand), and the fees for other services were CHF 120 thousand (prior year: CHF 34 thousand).

-Audit-related services include audit services in connection with IT outsourcing orders from business customers, IT projects, bond issuance, risk management, a company acquisition and the reporting of financial information.
-Other services include consulting services in connection with the implementation of an ERP system, the reclaiming of foreign VAT and the preparation of financial information.
+Audit-related services include audit services in connection with IT outsourcing orders from business customers, IT projects, reporting requirements related to the outstanding green bonds and the reporting of financial information.
+Other services include consulting services related to cybersecurity, international VAT in connection with roaming, the reporting of financial information, and the variance analysis for international sustainability certification.